 Still, the shoe garnered critical acclaim for its innovation and quickly became a success in the running community, especially among the faster, younger generation of runners who were looking for something fun, light, and bouncy.
 Now, the Novablast is seen on roads pretty much everywhere and could even be recognized as one of ASICS’ most popular running shoes.

 It comes as no surprise, then that the Japanese sports company has launched its successor, the Novablast 2.
 In this shoe, we see a new upper, midsole, and outsole design with a reduced drop from 10mm to 8mm alongside a slightly increased weight.
 But does this bring any welcome improvements?
-And will the shoe prove to a worthy contender for the best running shoes for men?
 Read on to find out.

 ASICS NOVABLAST 2 REVIEW: PRICE AND AVAILABILITY

 The Novablast 2 was launched in late 2021 and is available to buy now in both men's and women’s sizes (US 6-15/ UK 5-15) for around $130/ £70.

 There are nine different color options to choose from: Black/Pure Silver, Clear Blue/White, Black/Glow Yellow, French Blue/Pure Silver (our review model), Lake Drive/Ice Mint, Clay Grey/Shocking Orange, Black/Fiery Red, Hazard Green/Carrier Grey, and Metropolis/Clear Blue.